+18. Pet Cemetery: The memorials were gathered from the estate.
 The two large standing stones were sculpted by artist George Kelly.
 Note the beautiful Japanese Stewartia (Stewartia pseudocamellia) and the Hornbeam Arch (Carpinus caroliniana) leading into the Easter Garden.

-- 18. Long Border: A beautiful perennial border designed in jewel tones that evolves throughout the seasons. - 19.
-Easter Garden: Designed to peak between late March and late April, the Easter Garden features several Star Magnolias (Magnolia stellata) and Redbuds (Cercis canadensis) as well as a number of shrubs and perennials in pastel colors. - 20.
-Woodland Walk: In the spring, this area provides a carpet of daffodils and a display of flowering azaleas. - 21.
-Big Meadow: A new addition to the Arboretum.
-Follow the circular path through an expanding collection of flowering trees, including Cherries (Prunus sargentii and Prunus 'Shirofugen'), Magnolias (Magnolia salicifolia 'Wada's Memory' and Magnolia denudata), and Chinese Fringetrees (Chionanthus retusus 'Arnold's Pride'). - 22.
-Horse Meadow: Two steel stallions are represented in sculptor Wendy Klemperer's "Andalusians," installed in 2002.
+19. Long Border: A beautiful perennial border designed in jewel tones that evolves throughout the seasons.

+21. Woodland Walk: In the spring, this area provides a carpet of daffodils and a display of flowering azaleas.

+22. Big Meadow: A new addition to the Arboretum.
+Follow the circular path through an expanding collection of flowering trees, including Cherries (Prunus sargentii and Prunus 'Shirofugen'), Magnolias (Magnolia salicifolia 'Wada's Memory' and Magnolia denudata), and Chinese Fringetrees (Chionanthus retusus 'Arnold's Pride').

+23. Horse Meadow: Two steel stallions are represented in sculptor Wendy Klemperer's "Andalusians," installed in 2002.